pdf-tools-app/pdf-bot-legal/README.md

 These documents are required for:
 - Telegram Bot Platform compliance
-- Stripe subscription and payment processing
+- Transparency regarding user data, file processing, and security
-- Transparency regarding user data, file handling, and security
+- Proper disclosure of Telegram Stars–based payments

 All documents are written in clear, professional English to ensure maximum legal clarity.